Stone Garrett Player Props: Nationals vs. Rangers

 Stone Garrett At The Plate

-- Garrett has eight doubles, five home runs and 13 walks while batting .267.
+- Garrett is batting .262 with eight doubles, five home runs and 14 walks.

-- In 9.6% of his games this year, he has hit a home run, and 3% of his trips to the plate.
+- He has hit a long ball in 9.4% of his games in 2023, and 3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.